Who else got this? Have you beaten it? What did you like and not like?

 Odyssey isn't a game for the most part.
 It's basically a trick-or-treat simulator with moons being the candies you get for your "adventures" going door-to-door.
 The design is horizontal based compared to 64 and Sunshine's vertical basedness.

-Game is worst of both worlds
+Game is worst of both worlds (Sunshine and Galaxy).

-Forgotten kingdom and Luncheon Kingdom are ugly.
-The latter moreso due to how flat it is.
+Forgotten Kingdom and Luncheon Kingdom are ugly.
+The latter more so due to how flat it is.

 None of the worlds have an iconic look.